ivoysey/agdademo/patter.md

     _::_ : A → List A → List A
 ```

-to indicate that we intend to use `::` in between its two arguments. this
+which indicates that we intend to use `::` in between its two
-isn't just infixing; you can have as many `_` as you want and they can
+arguments. this isn't just infixing; you can have as many `_` as you want
-start the identifier to get you post-fix notation.
+and they can start the identifier to get you post-fix notation.

-using this type, we can rewrite append in a more familiar shape
+using this type, we can then rewrite append in a more familiar shape

 ```agda
   ++ : (A : Set) → List A → List A → List A